Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/19-secure-data-access.md

     ![Screenshot of a new lakehouse in Fabric.](./Images/lab5u14.png)

-## Apply workspace access controls
+### Task 3: Apply workspace access controls

 Workspace roles are used to control access to workspaces and the content within them.
 Workspace roles can be assigned when users need to see all items in a workspace, when they need to manage workspace access, or create new Fabric items, or when they need specific permissions to view, modify or share content in the workspace.

-In this exercise, you add a user to a workspace role, apply permissions and, see what is viewable when each set of permissions is applied.
+In this task, you add a user to a workspace role, apply permissions and, see what is viewable when each set of permissions is applied.
 You open two browsers and sign-in as different users.
 In one browser, you'll be a **Workspace Admin** and in the other, you'll sign-in as a second, less privileged user.
 In one browser, the Workspace Admin changes permissions for the second user and in the second browser, you're able to see the effects of changing permissions.

 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
 1. Next select the workspace you created.